 The world is a messed up place.
 Live long enough and we will all endure a tremendous amount of heartache and suffering.
 The key is to find the optimist who always tries to look at the bright side of things.

-For example, although the global pandemic is a killer, it has also minimized the number of school shootings and traffic-related deaths.
+For example, although the global pandemic was a killer, it has also minimized the number of school shootings and traffic-related deaths.
 Find someone who can recognize the gravity of a bad situation and also look forward to a better future.

 5) Find a partner who feeds you first.